Step-by-Step rpact Tutorial

 )

-We can plot the corrections for different types of designs for each of 3 looks (2 interim looks and one final look) in the same plot in R. The plot below shows the Pocock, O’Brien-Fleming, Haybittle-Peto, and Wang-Tsiatis correction with \(\Delta\) = 0.25.
+To more clearly illustrate the differences between design types, we can plot the corrections for different types of designs for each of 3 looks (2 interim looks and one final look) in the same plot in R. The plot below shows the Pocock, O’Brien-Fleming, Haybittle-Peto, and Wang-Tsiatis correction with \(\Delta\) = 0.25.
 We see that researchers can choose different approaches to spend their \(\alpha\)-level across looks.
 Researchers can choose to spend their \(\alpha\) conservatively (keeping most of the \(\alpha\) for the last look), or more liberally (spending more \(\alpha\) at the earlier looks, which increases the probability of stopping early for many true effect sizes).
+The comparison of multiple design types is facilitated by the rpact function getDesignSet().

 # Comparison corrections